M0nica/gatsby-workshop/README.md

 ### Workflow

-- Checkout the exercise branch
+- Checkout the main branch
-- Read through the `INSTRUCTIONS.md`
+- Read through the instructions in `site/INSTRUCTIONS` and complete one set of instructions at a time
 - Start exercise
 - Go through every mentioned file and follow the instructions
 - We all come back together